 Lead and Copper in Denver Water

 However, the same can’t be said for the lead presence in Denver’s tap water.
-Denver tap water contains 4.5ppb of lead.
-As the EPA establishes, there should be no lead in the water (even in trace amounts) as it can cause a plethora of health concerns varying in severity – from stomach issues and constipation to memory loss and nervous system damage.
+Denver tap water contains 4.5 ppb of lead.
+As the EPA establishes, there should be no lead in the water (even in trace amounts) as it can cause a plethora of health concerns varying in severity—from stomach issues and constipation to memory loss and nervous system damage.

 We should also note that the lead does not come from the water supply itself.
-The presence of lead in this city’s water comes from lead pipes and fixtures in older residences and some privately owned properties built prior to 1986.
+The presence of lead in the city’s water comes from lead pipes and fixtures in older residences and some privately owned properties built prior to 1986.

 The good news is that Denver authorities are running a Lead Reduction Program to eliminate this issue.

-Chromium, Haloacetic Acids, and Total Trihalomethanes
+Haloacetic Acids and Total Trihalomethanes (TTHMs)

 Nitrate, Barium, and Fluoride